shakfu/py-js/README.md

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
 I painfully now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.

 Thanks to Luigi Castelli for his help on Max/Msp questions, to Stefan Behnel for his help with Cython questions, and to Iain Duncan for providing the initial inspiration and for saving me time with some great implementation ideas.

+Thanks to Greg Neagle for zeroing in on the relocatability problem and sharing his elegant solution for Python frameworks, [relocatable-python](https://github.com/gregneagle/relocatable-python) project on Github.